strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 # Contribute with Docs

-All efforts to contribute to the [Docs](https://strapi.io/documentation/3.0.0-beta.x/) are highly appreciated, we recommend [these guidelines](/3.0.0-beta.x/community/contribute-with-docs.html#the-workflow) **and** that you talk to a maintainer before spending much time making a pull request that may not align with the project roadmap.
+All efforts to contribute to the [Docs](https://strapi.io/documentation/3.0.0-beta.x/) are highly appreciated, we recommend [these guidelines](/3.0.0-beta.x/community/contribute-with-docs.html#the-workflow).
+We accept all kinds of Pull Requests, including bug fixes, documentation, and tutorials.

+**NOTE:** We encourage you to discuss your proposed Pull Request with maintainers or core team members before submitting new features.
+In this way, you may get tips and other useful information (e.g., upcoming breaking changes) and you ensure your pull request aligns with the project roadmap.

 You are welcome to create tutorials, articles, and videos for your blog or channels without speaking to a maintainer.